SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Related Work

 \section{Related Work}

 \paragraph{Parametric human body model.} Parametric human body models are widely used for 3D human shape and pose estimation, as they offer a structured low-dimensional representation of human geometry.
 SMPL~\cite{loper2015smpl} represents the human mesh with fixed topology, using low-dimensional shape and pose parameters with linear blend skinning and pose-dependent corrective shapes for realistic articulation.
-SMPL-H~\cite{smpl-h} augments this framework with articulated hands, while SMPL-X~\cite{smpl-x} further integrates the FLAME~\cite{FLAME-HEAD} facial model, yielding a unified representation of body, hands, and expressive face. while the SMPL family provides a compact and effective representation of the human body surface, it employs a simplified kinematic strcture that deviates from the anatomical skeletal system of real humans, thereby producing unnatural poses.
-SKEL~\cite{SKEL} addresses this limitation by introducing anatomically accurate joint definitions and bone hierarchies, enabling more faithful modeling of human articulation.
-Moreover, it can generate an internal skeletal mesh aligned with the outer body surface, facilitating applications that require explicit bone geometry, such as biomechanics analysis, physics-based simulation, and human-object interaction.
+SMPL-H~\cite{smpl-h} augments this framework with articulated hands, while SMPL-X~\cite{smpl-x} further integrates the FLAME~\cite{FLAME-HEAD} facial model, yielding a unified representation of body, hands, and expressive face.
+While the SMPL family provides a compact and effective representation of the human body surface, it employs a simplified kinematic structure that deviates from the anatomical skeletal system of real humans, allowing anatomically implausible poses (e.g., the knee can exhibit unrealistically free rotation, see Fig.~\ref{fig:teaser} (b)).
+SKEL~\cite{SKEL} introduces anatomically accurate joint definitions and a bone hierarchy embedded within a parametric human body model, overcoming limitations of simplified kinematic structures in models such as SMPL.
+By estimating parameters that are explicitly compatible with biomechanical skeletons, SKEL enforces realistic joint limits and produces physically plausible motion, leading to more accurate and reliable pose reconstruction.